BrewBlox/brewblox-devcon-spark/README.md

 Firmware dependency management is handled by [invoke](https://docs.pyinvoke.org/en/stable/index.html) commands, defined in `tasks.py`:

-`invoke update-firmware` fetches the latest firmware.ini file for a given firmware build (*develop* by default), checks out the associated brewblox-proto commit for the submodule, and calls both `compile-proto.sh` and `download-firmware.sh`.
+`invoke update-firmware` fetches the latest firmware.ini file for a given firmware build (*develop* by default), checks out the associated brewblox-proto commit for the submodule, and then calls `compile-proto` and `download-firmware`.

 `invoke compile-proto` compiles .proto files found in the proto submodule into _pb2.py python files.
 The_pb2.py files are committed into version control.